szczyglis-dev/py-gpt/README.md

 All models are specified in the configuration file `models.json`, which you can customize.
 This file is located in your working directory.
-You can add new models provided directly by `OpenAI API` and those supported by `Langchain` to this file.
+You can add new models provided directly by `OpenAI API` and those supported by `Langchain` and `Llama-index` to this file.
 Configuration for Langchain wrapper is placed in `langchain` key.

-## Adding custom LLMs via Langchain
+## Adding custom LLMs via Langchain and Llama-index

-To add a new model using the Langchain wrapper in **PyGPT**, insert the model's configuration details into the `models.json` file.
+To add a new model using the Langchain or Llama-index wrapper in **PyGPT**, insert the model's configuration details into the `models.json` file.
 This should include the model's name, its supported modes (either `chat`, `completion`, or both), the LLM provider (which can be either e.g. `OpenAI` or `HuggingFace`), and, if you are using a `HuggingFace` model, an optional `API KEY`.

 Example of models configuration - `models.json`: